 Public playground safety and accessibility standards are mandated by two legal requirements.
-The Americans with Disabilities Act (ADA) of 1990 became effective in 1992 and required all public facilities (including playgrounds) be free of architectural barriers to access by January I, 1995.
+The Americans with Disabilities Act (ADA) of 1990 became effective in 1992 and required all public facilities (including playgrounds) be free of architectural barriers to access by January 1, 1995.
 Secondly, California Playground Safety Regulations R-39-97, mandated compliance with federal playground safety standards by the year 2000.
 This law requires that all playground equipment areas accessible to the public be audited/inspected for safety.
 These standards are established by the American Society for Testing and Materials (ASTM) in their document "Standard Consumer Safety Performance Specification for Playground Equipment for Public Use", and by the federal Consumer Products Safety Commission (CPSC) in their document "Public Playground Handbook for Safety".
-Landscape and lighting zones that have existing playground equipment that does not meet these federal and state guidelines must either retrofit or replace that equipment.
+Landscape and lighting zones that have existing playground equipment.